kussell-lab/mcorr_examples/Helicobacter_pylori_transformation_experiments/README.md

 In this example, we will infer recombination parameters of _Helicobacter pylori_ by using reads sequenced from a transformation experiment.
-We started with a multi-sample bam file (`TC1_read.bam`).
+We will start with a multi-sample bam file (`TC1_read.bam`).

 0. Follow the [instruction](https://github.com/kussell-lab/mcorr/blob/master/README.md#installation) to install `mcorr` and download this repository:
 ```sh